Asymptotics for graphically divergent series: dense digraphs and 2-SAT formulae: 2-SAT formulae

 \subsection{Asymptotics for satisfiable 2-CNFs}

 In this section, we provide the complete asymptotic expansion of satisfiable 2-CNFs, both in the form of the Coefficient GF and as a series.
 Additionally, we give a combinatorial interpretation of the leading term of the asymptotics of the number of satisfiable 2-CNF formulae.
+All the results presented in this section are novel.

 \begin{theorem} The Implication GF \( \SAT(z) \) of satisfiable 2-CNF formulae belongs to the ring \( \Ring{2}{1} \) and its Coefficient GF of type \( (2,1) \) is given by

 \end{theorem} \begin{proof} This follows directly from \cref{lemma: operation transfers} applied to relation~\eqref{eq:igf:sat},